ayushnighoskar/Todo-List-React/README.md

 - User-friendly interface to add,edit and delete tasks.
 - Utilizes local storage to store and retrieve task data.
 - Styled using CSS.
+- Safe: It can be used without causing harm.
+- Testable: It can be tested at the code level.
+- Maintainable: It can be maintained, even as your codebase grows.
+- Portable: It works the same in every environment (operating system)

 ## Usage-
 ```